aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Minus
 alias is "-"
-Subtracts parameter value from value.
+Subtracts the parameter value from the actual value.

 **Type**: Datatype: Numeric